Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: Introduction

-However, even with these progresses in view, one cannot yet speak of a ''general theory of orthogonal polynomials in several variables''.
-In fact the currently adopted multi--dimensional formulations of Favard Lemma are based on two sequences of matrices, one of which rectangular, with quadratic constraints among the elements of these sequences.
-Such formulations look far from the elegant simplicity of the $1$--dimensional Favard lemma.
-In fact the multi--dimensional analogues of positive, resp. real, numbers are the positive definite, resp.
-Hermitean, matrices.
-Therefore intuitively one would expect that a multi--dimensional extension of the Favard lemma would replace the $(\omega_n)$--sequence by a sequence of positive definite matrices and the $(\alpha_n)$--sequence by a sequence of Hermitean matrices.
-The precise formulation of this naive conjecture is what we call {\it the multi--dimensional Favard problem} (see section \ref{multi-dim-Fav-probl}).
+Since the multi--dimensional analogues of positive (resp. real) numbers are the positive definite (resp.
+Hermitean) matrices, one would intuitively expect that a multi--dimensional extension of the Favard lemma would replace the sequence $(\omega_n)$ by a sequence of positive definite matrices $(\tilde \Omega_n)$ and the $(\alpha_n)$--sequence by a sequence of Hermitean matrices $(a^0_{j,n})$ for each coordinate function $X_j$ on $\mathbb R^d$.
+The precise formulation of this naive conjecture is what we call {\it the multi--dimensional Favard problem} (see section \ref{multi-dim-Fav-probl}). \\

-The goal of the present paper is to prove that the above mentioned naive generalization of Favard lemma is possible.
-This possibility was hinted, and heavily relies, on the quantum probabilistic approach to the theory of orthogonal polynomials first proposed, in the $1$--dimensional case, in the paper \cite{[AcBo98]}, where the notion of quantum decomposition of a classical random variable was introduced and used to establish a canonical identification between the theory of orthogonal polynomials in $1$ indeterminate and the theory of $1$--mode interacting Fock spaces (IFS).
-One can say that the quantum decomposition of a classical random variable is a re--formulation of the Jacobi recurrence relation.

-The early extensions of this approach to the multi--dimensional case \cite{[AcNh01]}, \cite{[AcKuoSt04b]} constructed the quantum decomposition of the coordinate random varibles in terms of creation, annihilation and preservation operators on an IFS canonically associated to the orthogonal decomposition of the polynomial algebra in $d$ indeterminates $\mathcal P_d$ with respect to a given state, however they still relied on the use of rectangular matrices.

-An important step towards the solution of Favard problem for polynomials in $d$ indeterminates ($d\in\mathbb N$) was done in the paper \cite{[AcKuoSta07]} where it was proved that the reconstruction of the state on $\mathcal P_d$ can be achieved using only the commutators between creation and annihilation operators and the preservation operator.
-These operators preserve the orthogonal gradation, therefore each of them is determined by a sequence of square matrices.
-Moreover the preservation operator, being symmetric, is determined by a sequence of Hermitean matrices while the commutators between creation and annihilation operators are determined by two positive definite matrix valued kernels (respectively $(a_ja^+_k)$ and $(a^+_ka_j)$, ($\: j,k\in \{1,\dots ,d\}$) whose restriction to the orthogonal gradation define two sequences of positive definite matrices.

-Although this framework is much nearer to the one conjectured in the Favard problem, yet important discrepancies remain, in particular: \begin{description} \item[(i)] while the sequence of Hermitean matrices is only one for each coordinate random variable, as conjectured, the commutators involved are defined by two sequences of positive definite matrices; \item[(ii)] the dimensions of the positive definite matrices in item (i) are much higher than those of the corresponding Hermitean matrices; \item[(iii)] contrarily to the $1$--dimensional case, the correspondence between IFS and families of orthogonal polynomials is not one--to--one; \item[(iv)] the multi--dimensional analogue of the compatibility condition (\ref{Jac-seq1-constr}) is involved and not easy to interpret. \end{description}